-long-term changes in diversity in relation to the evolution of the trawl fishery in the Gulf of Lions clearly occurred within this systematic group; a clear decline of commercial species took place since the middle eighties, firstly on the continental shelf, later on the slope (6).
-This decline began on the continental shelf as far back as the sixties and was quite obvious in the year 1980-84.
+Long-term changes in diversity in relation to the evolution of the trawl fishery in the Gulf of Lions clearly occurred within this systematic group; a clear decline of commercial species took place since the middle eighties, firstly on the continental shelf, later on the slope (6).
+This decline began on the continental shelf as far back as the sixties and was guite obvious in the year 1980-84.
 The species diversity was preserved for a longer period on the slope, but recent surveys show the same evolution pattern as on the continental shelf.
 Decreasing species were mainly fish with some economic value while the best preservation was observed for fish of commercial interest.
 Marketable species the abundance of which has declined include small sharks as Mustelus mustelus, M. asterias, Scyliorhinus stellaris and Squalus blainvillei and most of the rays.
 Only two species of rays, Raja clavata and R. asterias, being the most abundant and frequent in the area, could be fished during recent years.
 The situation observed over the last fourteen years regarding R. clavata, particularly the decrease of its biomass indices as well as the reduction of its distribution area, may constitute a strong signal of risk for the survival of this species in the Gulf of Lions (18).
-Conversely, a good resistance of poorly or non commercial species has been verified even in cases of a low level of initial abundance, e.g. the three species of electric rays Torpedo cases of a low level of initial abundance, e.g. the three species of electric rays Torpedo marmorata, T. torpedo, T. nobiliana or the angular rough shark Oxynotus centrina.
-Equally, the dogfish, Scyliorhinus canicula on the continental shelf and the blackmouth catshark Galeus melastomus on the slope, seem to have taken the lead over all other Elasmobranchs.
-Results obtained from experimental surveys confirm that the decreasing trend in landings observed for sharks and rays is not due to the changes of fishing patterns or target species.
-It can be directly related to the continuous increasing fishing intensity and it corresponds to a general decline of stocks, the most rare species being no longer caught specific characters of reproduction compared to those of bony fish : a very low fecundity rate for all species, benthic eggs for oviparous and a very long incubation time (several months and up to twenty two months in the case of genus Squalus).
+Conversely, a good resistance of poorly or non commercial species has been verified even in cases of a low level of initial abundance, e.g. the three species of electric rays Torpedo marmorata, T. torpedo, T. nobiliana or the angular rough shark Oxynotus centrina.
+Equally,

+Several factors linked to their biology and behaviour contributed to emphasise the impact of exploitation on the growing scarcity of Elasmobranchs.
+Main biological factors concern specific characters of reproduction compared to those of bony fish: a very low fecundity rate for all species, benthic eggs for oviparous and a very long incubation time (several months and up to twenty two months in the case of genus Squalus).
 Also large size or shoaling behaviour are factors to account with as far as they may increase fish vulnerability